 Soil Collection Program

-Fiona Hall proposed that a plaque be created for every town, suburb and locality around NSW that enlistees for the First World War gave as their place of address.
-A sample of soil collected from the area will be displayed alongside the place name.
+Acclaimed artist Fiona Hall has devised a public art project that will resonate with everyone in NSW.
+A plaque for every town, suburb and locality around NSW that enlistees for the First World War gave as their place of address is being forged.
+A sample of soil collected from the area by local residents will sit alongside the place name.
 Close to 1700 plaques will be displayed on mass around the walls of the Hall of Service.

 Resolution of the list of place names